obazl/dev_ocaml/src/ug/conventions_ug.md

 * Importing external repositories

-  * If you import only a small number of repositories, put the importing rules (`http_repository`, `git_repository`) in `WORKSPACE.bazel`
+  * If you import only a small number of repositories, and you do not expect others to import your repository, put the importing rules (`http_repository`, `git_repository`) in `WORKSPACE.bazel`

   * Otherwise, define one or more bootstrapping functions in `WORKSPACE.bzl` (note the extension, `.bzl`, not `.bazel`) responsible for fetching the repositories.
-See [Bootstrapping and Configuration](bootstrap.md) for an example.
+See [Bootstrapping](bootstrap.md) for an example.
 Name them `<lang>_fetch_rules` (for fetching language support packages) and `<lang>_fetch_repos` for library repositories.